Iceland Amazing foods: Delicious Icelandic Desserts.

 With different flavouring varieties to pick from, there are two Peculiar sides of Ice cream in Iceland.
 One is the fluffy vanilla dairy ice cream dispensed from a pump.
 It’s not unusual to find a whole family gets litres of each of these ice creams.
 It’s either the old style (GAMLA) or the new style (NÝI ÍS).

-Then, the other side to Icelandic ice cream is the “GOURMET.”
-It has been likened to the Italian Gelato and skillfully curated with exquisite flavours and extremely deliciousness.
-From cones to cups, the tastiness remains legendary.
+Then, the other side of Icelandic ice cream is the “GOURMET.”
+It has been likened to Italian Gelato and is skillfully curated with exquisite flavours and extremely deliciousness.
+From cones to cups, the tastiness remains legendary. delicious food

 There are ice cream stores in every Nordic town, especially at gas stations, so if you visit Iceland, start there.
 See the most exquisite Resorts in Bali, Indonesia